Do Something

 “I know as a college student, it’s hard to get money, especially for period products,” Wilkerson says.
 “Sometimes they have to pick between buying meals to eat or period products.”

 Though her personal experience with period poverty is now behind her, Medley still sees the effects of it in her work as a sexual health counselor and educator.
-Public schools often offer menstrual products for free—though it is not required by law in Pennsylvania—per the foundation Free The Tampons.
+Public schools often offer menstrual products for free — though it is not required by law in Pennsylvania — per the foundation Free The Tampons.
 But students are often given only one or two products to last them until they get home.
-Many feel embarrassed asking for more—and some even take drastic measures.
+Many feel embarrassed asking for more — and some even take drastic measures.

 Medley recalls sitting in her office about 10 years ago with a 15-year old girl who was forced to use rags or stuffing from old stuffed animals to manage her bleeding when she couldn’t access menstrual products.
 She’d now turned to stealing and engaging in risky sexual behavior in exchange for the supplies she needed.

-“She basically said,Miss Lynette … one week out of the month, anything goes.
+“She basically said, Miss Lynette … one week out of the month, anything goes.
 I will have sex with people.
 I will steal.
 I will do whatever I can to get menstrual products for me and my family,” Medley recalls.

 Medley began looking for services that offered pads and tampons on a monthly basis.
-But she found that many only gave away kits with one or two pads or tampons—not monthly supplies.
+But she found that many only gave away kits with one or two pads or tampons — not monthly supplies.
 As she sat in her office with the 15-year-old who was “fighting for her life over a pad or tampon,” Medley knew this needed to change.

 In 2012, she and her daughter founded No More Secrets Mind Body Spirit, a nonprofit dedicated to fighting period poverty by giving out monthly supplies of pads, tampons and menstrual cups.
 When they first launched, they made between 80 and 85 deliveries a week, often at night in order to respect the privacy of the recipients.
-But they’ve grown fast: in just the past fourteen months, No More Secrets has given away over four million products.
+But they’ve grown fast: In just the past 14 months, No More Secrets has given away over four million products.

 A safe space